citp/privacy-policy-historical/e/es/ese/esetme.com.md

-> *The following text is extracted and transformed from the esetme.com privacy policy that was archived on 2012-06-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120612160845id_/http%3A//www.eset.com/me/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the esetme.com privacy policy that was archived on 2015-11-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151122062754id_/http%3A//www.eset.com/me/privacy) for the most accurate reproduction.*

-# ME :: Privacy
+# Antivirus Software and Internet Security Solutions :: ESET Middle East :: Privacy

 **Privacy Policy of www.eset.eu web sites – the Site(s)**